readthedocs/sphinx-autoapi/docs/reference/config.rst

 	Default: ``''``

 	A directory that has user-defined templates to override our default templates.
+	The path can either be absolute,
+	or relative to the root of the documentation directory (ie the directory with the ``conf.py`` file).
+	An path relative to where `sphinx-build` is run is allowed for backwards compatibility only
+	and will be removed in a future version.

 	You can view the default templates in the `autoapi/templates <https://github.com/readthedocs/sphinx-autoapi/tree/master/autoapi/templates>`_